atsaotsao/my-website/content/now.md

 - *How do we honor our multitudes, our woven artistry, and harness them to reimagine the world?*

 📚 Reading:
+- Free Play: Improvisation in Life and Art
 - Emergent Strategy: Shaping Change, Changing Worlds - Adrienne Maree Brown
 - Kindred Creation: Parables and Paradigms for Freedom - Aida Mariam Davis
 - We Need Your Art - Aime McNee